tsatria03/CookyCraze/docks/readme.txt

 Most stats shown here are tracked stats, meaning they are running totals that only ever go up and are saved with your game.
 A few are live stats, meaning they are calculated fresh from the current game state each time you open the screen and can go up or down.
 Live stats are noted individually where they appear.

-The statistics screen is divided into nine sections.
+The statistics screen is divided into ten sections.

 Baking.